shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 ## Pre-processing the Dataset
 The training data of the ADNI dataset is split into 80% training  and 20% validation data.

-To train the siamese subnetwork, the training data and validation data needs to be grouped into pairs.
+To train the siamese network, the training data and validation data needs to be grouped into pairs.
 Pairs that are in the same class are labelled as 1 and pairs that are in different classes are labelled as 0.
 The process of grouping the dataset into pairs can be found in dataset.py.

-To train the classifier, the training data and validation is loaded as normal without grouping them to pairs.
+To train the classifier, training and validation data are loaded using the DataLoader library, without organizing them into pairs.

 The training data goes through these preprocessing steps:
 1. Convert images into grayscale